 We chose to base ourselves in Cairns so that we could be central to everything we wanted to see and do and be within walking distance to all the restaurants and bars, the esplanade and marina.
 Hiring a car for the duration of the trip was the best idea, as we could adventure whenever we wanted and as far as we liked.
 Because there is just so much to explore, we ended up driving over 2000kms in just two weeks and that was all just day trips!
-Here’s a list of our favourite must-do experiences when visiting Tropical North Queensland.
+Here’s a list of our favourite must-have experiences in Tropical North Queensland.

-Must-do experiences you have to try in Tropical North Queensland:
+Must-have experiences in Tropical North Queensland:

 Day Trip to The Great Barrier Reef

 No trip to Tropical North Queensland is complete without a trip to the Great Barrier Reef to snorkel, swim or dive.
 At over 2300km long, the reef is the largest living ecosystem in the world and can even be seen from outer space.
 The Great Barrier Reef comprises thousands of individual reefs and hundreds of islands.
 It’s home to countless species of colourful fish, turtles, dolphins, sharks, starfish and more.
 Snorkelling these waters should be high on everyone’s bucket list.
 The fish are vibrantly coloured, turtles swim past as you’re floating along and it’s like you’ve submerged into a whole other world.